willstepp/writings/hunger/hunger.md

 The elders of the tribe then gathered around the fire and the people gathered around them and sat on the ground.
 Mika and Leoti came closer and found a place next to the others.
 Then, in turn, each of the village elders told stories about Sakima the medicine man.
 As he listened Mika was filled with such pride at the things they said.
 Half of the stories he had never heard before.

 At last Kulsathee rose from his spot in the center of the group of elders, a large rotund man the same age as his father.
-He was what they called the *Chief of Peace* and had been the leader of the tribe ever since before Mika was born.
+He was what they called the *chief of peace* and had been the leader of the tribe ever since before Mika was born.
 There were deep lines in his face and when he smiled, which he did often, the lines grew deeper still, like bunched up leather.

 The old Kulsathee told a story of how he and Sakima were out hunting one day, far away from the village, when they were just boys.
 Far away, he repeated.
 Many weeks.
 They were hunting bison  in the plains and decided to explore the valleys of the Southern Mountains.
 He spread his arms around him.